 Discover our solutions

 Need to draw up a rapid shortlist of candidates or employees from your database to fill a job?
-Want to keep candidates informed of relevant jobs?
-Match!, semantic job matching, automates and accelerates these processes.
-This enables you to get the most out of your database or talent pool.
+Match!, semantic job matching, automates these processes.

-Search! is Textkernel’s semantic search software that helps you find the right jobs and candidates in your own database and in external sources, effectively and easily.
+Find the right jobs and candidates in your own database and in external sources.